-- (1) The CEO may authorise the placing of a resident in seclusion and the return of a resident to seclusion, and vary an authorisation, but only- - (a) after having regard to the resident's individual development plan; and - (b) if satisfied that seclusion is necessary to protect the resident or other people from imminent physical harm; and - (c) if satisfied that seclusion is the least restrictive way to protect the resident's health and safety or to protect others - (2) The authorisation must be in writing given to each person whose duties are or include controlling or managing the resident and state the following - (a) the reasons for the seclusion; - (b) the date and time the authorisation is made and its duration: - (c) the maximum period or periods of the resident's seclusion, each of which must not be longer than the period, if any, prescribed by regulation; - (d) any special measures necessary to ensure the resident's proper care and support while secluded; - (e) whether the resident is to be continually observed while secluded or, if not, the intervals at which the resident must be observed while secluded, which must not be longer than 15 minutes; - (f) any other information prescribed by regulation.
+- if satisfied that seclusion is necessary to protect the (b) resident or other people from imminent physical harm; and - if satisfied that seclusion is the least restrictive way to (c) protect the resident's health and safety or to protect others. - (2) The authorisation must be in writing given to each person whose duties are or include controlling or managing the resident and state the following - the reasons for the seclusion; - the date and time the authorisation is made and its (b) duration: - the maximum period or periods of the resident's (c) seclusion, each of which must not be longer than the period, if any, prescribed by regulation; - any special measures necessary to ensure the resident's (d) proper care and support while secluded; - whether the resident is to be continually observed while (e) secluded or, if not, the intervals at which the resident must be observed while secluded, which must not be longer than 15 minutes; - any other information prescribed by regulation. (f)